 New Fellows are automatically enrolled in the RANZCP CPD Program when admitted to Fellowship, but may not have to meet the full annual requirements for that year.

 Participation is pro-rata for the number of months remaining in the CPD year of admission to Fellowship.
 A tailored program is set up in the My CPD system to reflect the requirements.
-To see if this applies to you, please see the table of pro-rata requirements in the Exemptions Policy (6.4).
+More information is available in the table of prorata requirements in the Exemptions Policy (6.4).